 With the health and wellness awareness rising, people have started questioning most conventional ways of doing things.
 Right from the foods to eat, supplements to consume, methods of cooking, and even the cookware to be used.
 With the non-stick pans plagued with controversies, the users now are being bombarded with various alternate options to choose from.
 But this is leaving them more confused.

-Let’s solve this dilemma and decide for ourselves, based on evidence and research, which are the best utensils for cooking .
+Let’s solve this dilemma and decide for ourselves, based on evidence and research, which is the best cookware to use.

 Before we chose the cookware, we need to keep the following points in mind:

 - Cleaning: cleaning cookware is a big hassle, especially in Indian style of cooking, where due to high heat cooking, curries and other oily foods, stick to the cookware, and is not easy to remove.
 This depends from material to material.
 Chose a cookware, which is easy to clean, so that it remains bacteria free, or else it can make you sick.

 - Durability: most households in the country simply cannot afford to change their cookware often.
 That’s why you need to choose durable cookware, which is easy to maintain and long lasting.
 It should have less wear and tear.

 - Cost: modern cookware doesn’t come cheap.
 And not everyone family can afford to buy a high end one (neither does one needs to).
 Chose the best quality, long lasting cookware, which should also be pocket friendly.

 - Health risks: we have already seen the health risks posed by non-stick cookware.
 But there are similar issues with other cookware too.
 This actually is the biggest point to be kept in mind.

 - Whenever cooking in any metal cookware, use soft spoons made of wood or other material to stir the food being cooked.
 This helps avoid scratching of the metal surface, which prevents the risk of metal leeching into the food and also prevents wear & tear.

 Here are the options being commonly available in the market, their pros & cons, and what you can chose: